jameshfisher/jameshfisher.com/_posts/2017-03-14-dont-tell-people-5-minutes.md

 ---
-title: 'Don't say "it will take five minutes"'
+title: "Don't say 'it will take five minutes'"
 ---

 It's commonplace to emphasize that your product will let users achieve their goal in next to no time: